 National Measures (Article 44)

-Given theTo allow for practical difficulties some businesses may face, such as ensuring that written menus are kept up to date and displaying accurate information regarding allergenic ingredients used in products, FBOs have flexibility to provide allergen information for non-prepacked food orally.
-In such cases customers must be able to obtain information from membersmember(s) of staff.
+To allow for practical difficulties, such as ensuring that written menus are kept up to date and displaying accurate information regarding allergenic ingredients used in products, FBOs have flexibility to provide allergen information for non-prepacked food orally.
+In such cases customers must be able to obtain information from member(s) of staff.

 However, businesses adopting this approach will need to ensure that there is a written notice, menu, ticket or label that is clearly visible at the point that the customer chooses their food to indicate that allergen information is available from a member of staff.